-- Children in Foundation Stage and Year I are to submit copies of the work and photographs to demonstrate practical learning through tapestry on a daily basis.
+- Children in Foundation Stage and Year I are encouraged to upload videos and photographs to demonstrate practical learning through Tapestry on a daily basis.
 Teachers will respond to their submitted work via Tapestry. - Children in Year 2-6 will be expected to complete the paper copies of the work as a minimum-wherever possible they are expected to engage with the daily online learning sessions too.

 Where children are engaging in online learning to support the pack, their work can be shared immediately with the teacher.
-They will also be encouraged to share evidence by sending this as attachments.
+They will also be encouraged to share evidence by sending this as attachments to emails and uploading this using Teams (in Year 4 and Year 5).
 When children are only using the paper learning pack, these should be dropped off at the school on a weekly basis-it is noted that this might not be possible at all times both for parents/carers and staff to collect it.
 Where hard copies are shared, the work is left untouched for 3 days before marking and feedback is provided.